BS in Economics

 Major Program Requirements

-The BS degree is for students who plan to attend graduate school in economics or finance.
+The BS Quantitative Track is a degree program for students who plan to attend graduate school in economics or finance, while the BS Applied Track is a program for students who want more analytical experience for their future career ambitions.

 & ECONOM 1015